yonig15/Linux/README.md

 <details>
 <summary>Video: Working with Vim Editor</summary>

-Install Vim, if it's not available
+Install Vim, if it's not available:
 - `sudo apt install vim` = Search for a given package

 There are 2 Modes: